What we are doing

 Ivanhoe is experiencing significant growth in residential population, along with an increase in multi-unit housing particularly, within the Ivanhoe Activity Centre.
 Additionally, there is an increasing café and dining presence, two supermarkets, a large and developing civic centre including a library, schools and two train stations.
 Parking provisions needs to be carefully managed to ensure that Ivanhoe remains a great place to live, a viable place to run a business and an attractive destination for visitors into the future.

-To make sure we capture the views of the community we have completed a Consultation Summary Paper which is available to download below.
-A set of final recommendations has also been developed and will be considered by Council along with the consultation summary paper at its public meeting on 30 April 2018.
+To make sure we captured the views of the community we completed a Consultation Summary Paper which is available to download below.
+Followoing this analysis a set of final recommendations was developed and endorsed by Council at its meeting of 30 April 2018.

 Key facts & stats